Conflict of interest policy for members

 The Health Coalition Aotearoa is an incorporated society governed by Rules that comply with the Incorporated Societies Act 1908.
 The Health Coalition Aotearoa Rules require that anyone who wishes to become a member of the society must declare any commercial or other interests that might potentially conflict with the purposes or policies of the Health Coalition Aotearoa.

-The mission of the Health Coalition Aotearoa is
+The main purpose of the Health Coalition Aotearoa is

-The Coalition believes that the commercial activities of the tobacco, alcohol and unhealthy food industries (‘relevant industries’) are potentially in conflict with its aims and objectives.
+The commercial activities of the tobacco, alcohol and unhealthy food industries (‘relevant industries’) are potentially in conflict with the HCA’s aims and objectives.
 Therefore, all prospective members (organisations or individuals) need to declare potential conflicts of interest to ensure that the Coalition’s independence, reputation, integrity and credibility are maintained.
-Prospective members with significant potential conflicts of interest (as assessed by the Board) will be denied membership.
+Prospective members with significant potential conflicts of interest including any past significant relationships with harmful industries (as assessed by the Board) will be denied membership.

-Examples of potential conflicts of interest for organisations or individuals are:
+Examples of potential conflicts of interest for organisations or individuals are, within the last 10 years:

 - Being employed, funded, sponsored or contracted by relevant industries